realtouseef/shopping-cart/README.md

 - A search bar in the top with debounce
 - drawer from bottom with **add to cart** option
 - a toast saying, **added to cart**
+- move the bottom drawer to a component

 ## Ultimate goal